Daniel Sedin scores in OT to lift Canucks over Blackhawks

 Hossa's one-timed drive from the right circle at 5:48 cut it to 4-2.
 Panik narrowed it to 4-3 on a screened shot from the high slot at 2:22 later.

 NOTES: Blackhawks D Johnny Oduya was back after being rested on Sunday versus Colorado. ...
 Chicago C Artem Anisimov sat out his fourth game with a lower-body injury. ...
-The Sedins combined on goals for the 703rd and 704th times, second only to Wayne Gretzky and Jari Kurri. ...
+The Sedins combined on goals for the 703rd and 704th times, second only to Wayne Gretzky and Jari Kurri, who did it 764 times. ...
 Before the game, the Blackhawks held a moment of silence for former Chicago Bulls GM Jerry Krause, whose death was confirmed Tuesday by the NBA team.

 UP NEXT: